 Our ability to commercialize any product candidates successfully also will depend in part on the extent to which adequate coverage and reimbursement for these product candidates and related treatments will be available from government authorities, private health insurers and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which products they will pay for and establish reimbursement levels.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular products.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for products.
-We cannot be sure that adequate or that will not require co-payments that patients may find unacceptably high.
+We cannot be sure that adequate coverage will be available for any product candidate that we commercialize and, if coverage is available, that the level of reimbursement will be adequate or that will not require co-payments that patients may find unacceptably high.
 Reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
 If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.
 Any coverage or reimbursement that may become available may be decreased or eliminated in the future.